ZoTechGroup/zt_rsa/Readme.md

 # Overview #
 **The ZoTech FPGA-based RSA accelerator** speeds-up the Montgomery multiplication operation - the most heavily used operation in RSA algorithms.
 The accelerator supports a maximum key length of 2048 bits.
 When implemented as an OpenSSL compliant engine on following platforms the performances achieved are:
-  Amazon AWS F1 iinstance: up to 28,000 RSA signs per second vs 4,500 signs per second with SW-only implementation.
+  Amazon AWS F1 instance: up to 28,000 RSA signs per second vs 4,500 signs per second with SW-only implementation.
   Alveo U250 on Nimbix:    up to 36,000 RSA signs per second vs 9,000 signs per second with SW-only implementation.

 Two basic use cases are presented.